-Marketing a small business in 2025 isn’t about chasing trends or testing every new platform.
-It’s about building a focused strategy that consistently attracts, engages, and retains the right customers.
+Marketing a small business in 2026 isn’t about keeping up with every new app or algorithm change.
+It’s about building a clear, foundational strategy that consistently attracts, engages, and delights your ideal customers.

 The foundation of an effective marketing strategy starts with a clear understanding of your target audience.
-Without this clarity, every marketing effort becomes a shot in the dark—and that means wasted time, money, and energy.
-If you don’t know exactly who you’re trying to reach, you can’t create content, messaging, or campaigns that resonate with the right people.
+If you don't know exactly who you're trying to reach, you're basically throwing darts in the dark—and that means wasted budget, wasted effort, and missed opportunities.

 To avoid this pitfall, you need to determine six things about your ideal customer: